haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ### Closing FD Applet

-To close the app, close the terminal window (Command Prompt on Windows, Terminal on Mac) and the browser.
+To close the app, simply close the browser (or the tab).
+Starting from version 0.1.1, the background server will shut down automatically when the browser is closed, so you no longer need to close the terminal manually.

 ## Usage